Thank you for visiting my page. Here is a little something about me.

 After successfully completing my Professional Doctorate, I became the Team Leader of the Psychological Service in a non-government organization in Scotland (CEA.), which offers psychological support to people affected by abuse.
 I also worked at the University of Glasgow in the position of a Counselling Psychologist and Clinical Supervisor.
 Upon my return to Cyprus in early 2017, I became a scientific collaborator with private Universities in the position of a lecturer and research supervisor to undergraduate- and postgraduate- level Psychology students.

-I currently hold my own private practice in Larnaca, offering face-to-face and online psychological therapy (Person-Centered Therapy, Cognitive-Behavioural Therapy, Eye-Movement Desensitization and Reprocessing Therapy).
+I currently hold my own private practice in Larnaca, offering face-to-face and online psychological therapy (Person-Centered Therapy, Cognitive-Behavioural Therapy, Eye-Movement Desensitization and Reprocessing Therapy, Comprehensive Resource Model).

 Research papers and interests